2023 IBSC Annual Conference

 - Ensure your presentation matches your abstract in the conference program.

-- 10-20-30 PowerPoint Rule: Be familiar with this rule offered by Guy Kawasaki, “… a PowerPoint presentation should have 10 slides, last no more than 20 minutes, and contain no font smaller than 30 points.”
+- 10-20-30 PowerPoint Rule: Follow this rule from Guy Kawasaki, “… a PowerPoint presentation should have 10 slides, last no more than 20 minutes, and contain no font smaller than 30 points.”
 Use a good balance of images and text.

-- Remember this is a global conference, so delegates from other countries and educational systems will be in your room who may not be familiar with terms and references you take for granted.
+- Remember this is a global conference, so attendees from other countries and educational systems may not be familiar with terms and references you take for granted.

-- Seek out “critical friends”—experienced colleagues and presenters—for honest advice while plotting and rehearsing your workshop.
-This is especially true for those who haven’t presented before or very often.
+- Seek out “critical friends”—experienced colleagues and presenters—for honest advice while planning and rehearsing your workshop.
+This is especially true for those who present infrequently.

 - Leverage and share expertise in educating boys.
 Make sure you talk about how the activity or program is attuned to boys’ learning, motivation, engagement, and achievement.
-Your insights and reflections are valuable!
+Your insights and reflections prove so valuable!

 - Challenge your audience with new ideas and discussion.
-Make them think and take new ideas or strategies back to their school.
+Make them think and take new ideas or strategies back to their schools.

 - Whenever possible, provide evidence to support the success of the program or activity you are discussing.
 As an organization we model the principles of “reflective practice” and action research, so workshops should model these, too.
-Evidence can take a variety of forms: quantitative and qualitative, formal and informal.
+Evidence can take a variety of forms: quantitative, qualitative, formal, and informal.
 “What would evidence look like?” could also prompt a robust discussion.
 Reveal your ideas and thoughts about how you might continue to improve the practice and invite reflection.

 - Construct a “running sheet”—time allocated to the sections of your workshop—to ensure smooth pacing.
 Practice the running sheet, keeping in mind that you will need to improvise.
 Some presenters ask a friend to serve as “timekeeper” during the workshop.